 - The incision may also travel along the back of the ear, near the fold where the ear meets the side of the head and slightly along the posterior hairline

-- A small incision is also made in the “double chin” fold to access fat and the lax neck muscles at the midline of the neck
+- A small incision is also made in the ‘double chin’ fold to access the fat and lax neck muscles at the midline of the neck

 A mini facelift is an abbreviated form of a standard facelift that simply addresses the upper portion of the face.
 It improves the appearance of the face from the jawline (including the jowls) to the upper cheeks at the level of the eyes.
 The rejuvenation consists of the correction of sagging skin (through removal of excess skin), trimming of jowl fat, and tightening of the underlying muscle layer.
 Unlike a standard facelift, the mini facelift does not improve the appearance of the neck.

-What is Recovery Like After a Facelift?
+What is Recovery From a Facelift Like?

 Patients are strongly encouraged to stay in our overnight suites following a facelift procedure.
 After the effects of anesthesia have largely worn off, the nurses will transfer you to our overnight stay centre.
 There, you will stay the night while being monitored by our registered nurses.
 They will ensure that you are comfortable, safe, and have your needs attended to.

 The next morning, Dr. Tong will visit you to remove the dressings.
 Afterwards, he will allow you to be picked up by your family/friend(s) to go home.
 At home, you should rest and relax as much as possible.
 You may do non-strenuous activities, such as watching television, reading, and making small meals.
 It is best to sleep in a reclining chair or use multiple pillows to keep your head elevated when you sleep.
 This helps decrease facial swelling.

 Pain is typically mild.
 Dr. Tong will prescribe pain medication, which can be used during this time.
 You will have some bruising that lasts 1-2 weeks.
 The majority of patients return (non-strenuous) work at 10-14 days.